nirmata/nirmata-plugin/README.md

 ## General information
 This Jenkins Plugin supports update/deployment/deletetion of applications in Nirmata.

-Repository has been moved and can be found [here](https://github.com/jenkinsci/nirmata-plugin)
+### Repository has been moved and maintained at https://github.com/jenkinsci/nirmata-plugin